-In this course, I expect each of your to be responsible for your education and learning.
-In order to best prepare you for all the possible topics on which you will be tested, this course will be taught strictly according to the North Carolina Standard Course of Study (NCSCS).
-You must think broadly about subjects we discuss and be able to apply it to different situations because the final exam will be about the application of the broad ideas, not necessarily about the specific examples we will use in the class to explain them.
+The world being so large, and human history so long (growing longer day-by-day), our task is daunting.
+Therefore, we must limit ourselves to what we can accomplish in five months, and that which we do endeavor, must be done carefully and diligently.
+Our study begins around 5,000 BCE and will progress through the modern times culminating (I hope) with current events of today.
+In this course, I expect each of you to be responsible for your education and learning.
+In order to best prepare you for all the possible topics on which you will be tested, this course will be taught according to the North Carolina Essential Standards for Social Studies.
+You must think broadly about subjects we discuss and be able to apply what you learn to different situations because the final exam will be about the application of the broad ideas, not necessarily about the specific examples we will use in the class to explain them.

-What does it mean to be an "HONORS" student?
-Expectations of honors students are, as expected, higher than those for "non-honors" students.
+What does it mean to be an Honors Student?

+Expectations of honors students are higher than those for "non-honors" students.
 This means that you will be asked to do things that you may not have been asked to do before.
 You will be asked to think critically.
 This means to look at information or data and interpret its meaning without the teacher's specific instruction.
 You will be asked to apply prior knowledge, from many disciplines, in new ways.
 You will be asked to have a mature opinion that you will be able to support with facts, information, or data.
 You will be asked to compare and contrast past history with modern history.
-You will be challenged with ideas that are new, or totally different, or totally against your ideas and be asked to understand them (though not being asked to change your own personal beliefs).
-You will not be asked to turn in a homework assignment everyday, though you will have homework every night (some written, some not).
-You will be asked to demonstrate your learning and understanding daily through a variety of methods (tests, quizzes, discussion, and question and answer - though these will not all be used everyday).
+You will be challenged with ideas that are new, or different or against your ideas and be asked to understand them (without asking you to change your personal beliefs).
+You will not be asked to turn in a homework assignment every day, though you will have homework every night (some written, some not).
+You will be asked to demonstrate your learning and understanding daily through a variety of methods (tests, quizzes, discussion, and question and answer - though these will not all be used every day).

 Remember, this is NOT the class for the passive or lazy, you get out what you put in.
 This is your education; take an ACTIVE part in it.
-I hope that this semester will make the world around you become relevant to you instead of simply a series of abstract ideas and concepts.
+I hope that this semester will make history relevant to you instead of simply a series of people, places, and dates.